conery/dexter/docs/tut_review.md

 ![Review Blank Fill](images/review.blank.fill.png)

-The blanks we can fill in are shown with a light background and a reminder of what goes in that blank.
+The blanks we can fill in are shown with a light background and a reminder (in italics) of what goes in that blank.

 After we fill in the description and account fields for this transaction the display will look like this: